 The Reverse Mathematics Zoo is a program to help organize relations among various mathematical principles, particularly those that fail to be equivalent to any of the big five subsystems of second-order arithmetic.
 Its primary goal is to make it easier to see known results and open questions, and thus hopefully to serve as a useful tool to researchers in the field.
 As a secondary goal, the Zoo should provide an interactive annotated bibliography of the field, collecting results in a standard machine-readable format.

 The present version of the RM Zoo is a complete rewrite of the original, and features many improvements.
 The program has been heavily optimized and extended; the run time should generally be faster, and more true facts should be inferred from most starting results files.
-In addition, the RM Zoo can now handle implications, reducibilities (including both Weihrauch reducibility and computable reducibility), and conservation facts.
+In addition, the RM Zoo can now handle implications, reducibilities (including Weihrauch reducibility, computable reducibility, and their strong and generalized variants), and conservation facts.

 The program is divided into two parts: a database updater/compiler, which derives all inferences from the provided results file, and a database query system, which can answer specific questions about reverse-mathematical relations or produce diagrams on request.